About Women's & Maternity Safety Workwear

 In 2019, Apto re-launched with a re-energised commitment to support women in engineering, construction, infrastructure, mining and other industries to be safe, comfortable, stylish and feminine.
 We believe, that’s the least women deserve.

 As women in traditionally male industries, our vision is for an inclusive profession that embraces diversity.
-We hope that our women’s protective workwear range will start positive conversations about diversity within organisations especially out on site.
+We hope that our women’s safety workwear range will start positive conversations about diversity within organisations especially out on site.
 It is important that the needs of women in our industries are recognised and that they don’t have to make do with less safe, unstylish down sized versions of men’s PPE.